dev01d/tm-exclude/readme.md

 - Done.

-Whenever the directory's state changes the script with run removing old exclusions then adding new ones
+Whenever the directory's state changes the script will run removing old exclusions then adding new ones

 > To see if the plist was effective run this command.
 >